bebiksior/EvenBetterAPI/README.md

 randomTable.getHTMLElement(); // returns the table HTMLElement
 ```

+## Example Plugin
+For a full example of how to use this API, check out the [EvenBetterPluginExample](https://github.com/bebiksior/EvenBetterPluginExample) repository.

 ## Note
 This is not official Caido frontend API.
 Official Caido frontend API can be found at [Caido SDK Frontend](https://github.com/caido/sdk-frontend).
 You can use this API in your own Caido frontend plugins.